sophiallen/SQL/notes/notes_on_xml.md

-select top 10 EmployeesLastName, EmployeeFirstName, EmployeeEmail from Employee for xml raw('employee'), elements, root('Employees')
-//right click the results that are displayed in the console to view the xml
+select top 10 EmployeesLastName, EmployeeFirstName, EmployeeEmail from Employee for xml raw('employee'), elements, root('Employees') -- right click the results that are displayed in the console to view the xml
 ```

 **Notes**